jeremyli16/ValoGM/README.md

 ## Not Yet Implemented

-### Contract Renewals
-Expiring contracts generate notifications, but there is no UI to negotiate renewals, reject them, or let a player walk to free agency at season end.
-The `Decision` flow intended for this has no renderer.

 ### Scouting
 `PlayerRoleRatingRecord` stores a `scoutedRating` and `scoutConfidence` per role per player.
 Confidence passively improves each week via the coach's Scouting rating, but there is no active player-initiated scouting action — you cannot target a specific opponent player for scouting, and `Organization.scoutQuality` is stored but unused.
 Initial `scoutedRating` values are set at generation and never refined to reflect player development.

-### Map Pool
+### Map Pool Editing
-Each team has a `mapPool: Record<string, number>` representing strength per map, and a global `MAP_POOL` constant defines the active map pool.
-Neither is read during match simulation — maps are selected but team map preferences have no effect on outcomes.
+Each team has a `mapPool: Record<string, number>` (0–100 practice score per map) that already affects match simulation — higher practice scores give a small aim/game-sense multiplier on that map, and teams ban/pick maps based on their relative advantage.
+However, there is no UI for the player to view or adjust their team's map pool scores.

 ### Chemistry
 `Team.chemistry` is tracked but never read.
 No mechanic increases or decreases it (e.g., playing together, transfers, losing streaks), and it has no influence on match simulation.